TrilonIO/aspnetcore-angular-universal/README.md

  - Fork & Clone repo
  - `npm install && dotnet restore` (if using Visual Studio it will do both of these automatically when the project is opened)

- > Both Visual Studio & VSCode have the neccessary Launch files to be able to run & debug immidiately.
+ > Both Visual Studio & VSCode have the neccessary (Dev & Prod) Launch files to be able to run & debug immidiately.

+(Temporarily) But for VSCode, in order to see the full Production version you must go to Command Line and set the environment variable
+to: `ASPNETCORE_ENVIRONMENT=Production`, then run `webpack` manually.
+Then you can launch the [Production] Launch Web option from VSCode.

 ----